 This growing season marks the first year of commercial hemp production in Indiana.
-As a reminder, hemp growers do not need to design a research project to obtain a license, but that does come with some other requirements.
+As a reminder, hemp growers do not need to design a Premium Hemp Genetics research project to obtain a license for there are companies who specialize in that field, but that does come with some other requirements.

 The software that was developed for Office of the Indiana State Chemist, Mi-Corporation, must be used to apply for or make any changes to a license.
 Making changes to a license application that was already approved does come at a $50 cost.
 Growers need to make sure their registered site will still be their production location.